sktime/sktime/docs/source/developer_guide/add_estimators.rst

     This is useful in case the inner functionality assumes ``numpy.ndarray``, or ``pandas.DataFrame``, and helps avoid conversion boilerplate.
     The type strings can be found in ``datatypes.MTYPE_REGISTER``.
 For a tutorial on data type conventions, see ``examples/AA_datatypes_and_datasets``.
 *   Filling in the "inner" methods, e.g., ``_fit`` and ``_predict``.
 The docstrings and comments in the extension template should be followed here.
-    The docstrings also describe the guaranteese on the inputs to the "inner" methods, which are typically stronger than the guarantees on inputs to the public methods, and determined by values of tags that have been set.
+    The docstrings also describe the guarantees on the inputs to the "inner" methods, which are typically stronger than the guarantees on inputs to the public methods, and determined by values of tags that have been set.
     For instance, setting the tag ``y_inner_mtype`` to ``pd.DataFrame`` for a forecaster guarantees that the ``y`` seen by ``_fit`` will be a ``pandas.DataFrame``, complying with additional data container specifications in ``sktime`` (e.g., index types).